bhaveshksh/SQL_ForData-Analytics-/README.md

-## Learning Excel for Data Analytics
+## Learning SQL for Data Analytics